Dr.DEBESH BHOWMIK

 2000, Marini 2004, Grier 1997, Blum and Dudley 2001 and Barro and McCleary 2003).

-The results of his analysis show that FDI and exports enhance the growth of Asian countries and also that labour and capital help in that process.
+analysis show that FDI and exports enhance the growth of Asian countries and also that labour and capital help in that process.
 This implies that Asian countries that are moving ahead for globalization might choose to go ahead.
 However, when we analyzed the case of nonlinearity associated only with FDI, he found that this variable enhances growth.
 On the other hand, the investigation of the nonlinearity in both cases, i.e., exports and FDI, show a significant and positive impact of exports only on the economic growth of panel countries.

 This suggests that to achieve a higher and higher growth path, moving ahead with exports is more feasible in Asian countries.
 This is true, particularly for countries that do not have sufficient resources to bring more advanced technology to private homes.
 The more advanced technology would create an attractive environment for FDI, but would also require an extensive investment for large improvements in the country’s infrastructure.